-However, profiles are sometimes used at the OS level, for example, for mouse synchronization for Mac and Linux servers.
+However, profiles are sometimes used at the operating system level, for example, for mouse synchronization for Mac® and Linux® servers.

 How is a USB profile used?

 Individual or groups of ports can be configured by the administrator to use a specific USB profile in the Dominion KX II's Port Configuration pages.